Загальні відомості про алергічні та атопічні розлади

 Conjunctival or nasal secretions or sputum can be examined for leukocytes; finding any eosinophils suggests that TH2-mediated inflammation is likely.

-Serum IgE levels are elevated in atopic disorders but are of little help in diagnosis because they may also be elevated in parasitic infections, infectious mononucleosis, some autoimmune disorders, drug reactions, immunodeficiency disorders (hyper-IgE syndrome and Wiskott-Aldrich syndrome), IgG4-related disease, and in some forms of multiple myeloma.
-IgE levels are probably most helpful for following response to therapy in allergic bronchopulmonary aspergillosis.
+Total serum IgE levels are elevated in atopic disorders but are of little help in making a specific allergic diagnosis because they may also be elevated in parasitic infections, infectious mononucleosis, some autoimmune disorders, drug reactions, immunodeficiency disorders (hyper-IgE syndrome and Wiskott-Aldrich syndrome), IgG4-related disease, and in some forms of multiple myeloma.
+IgE levels are helpful for following response to therapy in allergic bronchopulmonary aspergillosis.

 Специфічні тести